ssonkiya/ssonkiya.github.io/_posts/2016-8-8-Better-Plotting-in-Python-with-Seaborn.md

 ### The Bright Blue Horror

 Coming into Metis, I knew one of the hardest parts would be switching from R to Python.
-Beyond simply having much more experience in R, I had come to rely on Hadley Wickham's great set of R packages for data science.
+Beyond simply having much more experience in R, I had come to rely on Hadley Wickham's fantastic set of R packages for data science.
 One of these is ggplot2, a data visualization package.
 While there is a version of [ggplot2 for python](http://ggplot.yhathq.com), I decided to learn the main plotting system in Python, matplotlib.
 Then I actually created and saw my first matplotlib graph:

 ![center](http://robinsones.github.io/images/blog_post_ugly_plot.png)